 Would you believe us if we told you that every day more than 6 million data records are compromised?
-No organisation or sector is immune and even the most secure government systems are at risk of being infiltrated or hacked.
-Only 6 months ago an 11 year old was able to hack in to a US Government system and change election results.
+No organisation or sector is immune.
+Even the most secure government systems are at risk of being infiltrated or hacked.
+In 2018 an 11-year-old was able to hack into a US Government system and change election results.
 It took him just 10 minutes!
 So, if it can happen to the US Government and the health service in Singapore it can definitely happen to you.

-Forearmed is forewarned and the best way to protect yourself is to essentially know your enemy and the tactics that they may use to infiltrate your system.
+Forearmed is forewarned.
+The best way to protect yourself is to essentially know your enemy and the tactics that they may use to infiltrate your system.
 Data breaches can happen in a variety of ways and come in all shapes and sizes.
-When most of us think of a data breach we think of a faceless hacker using some kind of virus to access the sensitive data on your system, however this isn’t always the case.
+When most of us think of a data breach we think of a faceless hacker using some kind of virus to access the sensitive data on your system, however, this isn’t always the case.
 Some data breaches are far less sophisticated.